jyablonski/doqs/src/content/docs/services/rest_api.md

 - But, it introduces a few limitations:
     - The app becomes stateless, which can lead to cold starts
     - Monitoring metrics with Prometheus is not possible in the same way as with traditional server setups.
+    - Features like OpenID Connect-based authentication (e.g., “Sign-in with Google”) are much more difficult to implement and maintain context

 All request logs are stored in AWS Cloudwatch, and traces are tracked via opentelemetry and sent over to Honeycomb where they can be monitored & alerted on.